jlaustill/fm2.api.nodejs/README.md

 ```

 ## Configuration
-You'll need to edit the /dist/fm2.api.config.json file and give it your settings, the options are as follows.
+You'll need to save a copy of the /dist/fm2.api.config.default.json file somewhere and give it your settings, the options are as follows.

-1. options.fileroot => the folder files will be saved to and retrieved from, can be anywhere on your server
+1. options.fileroot => the folder files will be saved to and retrieved from, can be anywhere on your server, relative to appRoot of your Node.js app.
+2. options.uploadPath => the folder uploads will be saved to when they are uploaded.
+This is a temp folder, and can be anywhere on your server, relative to appRoot of your Node.js app.
-2. security.capabilities => which actions to allow, the client first asks for the servers rules, these are those rules.
+3. security.capabilities => which actions to allow, the client first asks for the servers rules, these are those rules.
 If you don't want to allow uploading, remove upload.
 Etc etc.
-3. security.allowedFileTypes => These are the only file extensions the filemanager will allow, it will ignore anything else and not allow uploads outside this list.
+4. security.allowedFileTypes => These are the only file extensions the filemanager will allow, it will ignore anything else and not allow uploads outside this list.

 You will need a global variable for the application root, why this isn't a standard Node.js variable is seriously beyond me.
 Just copy and paste this into your app.js, or whatever file you use for your root